kevinweber/lazy-load-for-videos/readme.txt

 = 2.8.1 =
 * Fix: Show correct thumbnails if multiple Youtube videos are on the same page
+* Speed up resizing of thumbnails on load

 = 2.8.0 =
 * Lazy load video preview images, not just the video 🎉